-Before packing away items into a storage unit, make sure to wash the clothing you’ll be storing.
+Before packing away your seasonal clothing items into a storage unit, make sure to wash the clothing you’ll be storing.
 This will get rid of any dirt or food particles that could attract bugs.
-It also helps removed oils and stains that will otherwise set into your clothes when they’re not being worn.
+It also helps to remove oils and stains that will otherwise set into your clothes when they’re not being worn.
 Check to make sure everything is completely dry before packing it away, otherwise it will form mildew.

 Beat The Stink

 When packing summer clothing or activewear, be sure you’re not packing stinky clothes.
 Because of the hotter season and sweating, these clothes are more likely to develop a lingering odor, even after washing.
-To eliminate these odors, rewash them with half a cup of baking soda.
+To eliminate these odors, rewash these seasonal clothings with half a cup of baking soda.
 Make sure to move them to the dryer as soon as the wash cycle is done to prevent any new bacteria from growing and causing odor again.
-You can also use vinegar for this, but be careful with activewear as it may harm some types of fabric.
+You can also use vinegar for this but be careful with activewear as it may harm some types of fabric.

-While you’re cleaning and sorting through the clothing you’ll be putting in storage, take time to examine each item for holes, missing buttons, loose threads, fabric pills, or severe wrinkles.
+While you’re cleaning and sorting through the clothing you’ll be putting in a storage unit, make sure you take the time to examine each item for holes, missing buttons, loose threads, fabric pills, or severe wrinkles.
 Break out the sewing kit and stitch holes and replace buttons, remove loose threads and fabric pills, and have your iron at the ready to press out wrinkles.
-This will ensure that your clothing is in perfect condition to wear as soon as you unpack it next season.
+This will ensure that your clothing is in perfect condition to wear as soon as you unpack it for next season.

-Keep your clothes in a stable environment by storing them in a climate-controlled space.
+Keep your clothes in a stable environment by storing them in a climate controlled storage unit.
 At Just Store It!, we offer climate-controlled storage units to prevent your items from getting too hot in the summer months or freezing during the winter.
-Climate control helps keep your clothing in better condition for longer, and prevents you from having to thaw your sweaters when you take them out of storage in the winter.
+Climate control helps keep your seasonal clothing in better condition for longer, and prevents you from having to thaw your sweaters when you take them out of storage in the winter.